All Products

 1. Select Write data to your OSS.

-2. Enter the bucket name and directory prefix of the destination OSS.
+2. Enter the bucket name and folder prefix for the destination OSS.

 Only the Standard storage class for OSS is supported.
-To change the storage class, see Change the storage class.
+To convert the storage class, see Convert storage class.

-3. Set Download Format to BSON, which is the default value.
+3. Set Download Format to the default value BSON.

-4. If this is your first time using this feature, follow the prompts to click Go to Authorization > Agree to Authorization to grant ApsaraDB for MongoDB permissions to access OSS.
+4. If this is your first time using this feature, click Authorize > Agree to Authorization as prompted to grant ApsaraDB for MongoDB permissions to access OSS.

 URL